justin-atwell/solidityExamples/README.md

 7. On the top right in the "Value" box, make the value 1 and change the dropdown to Ether.
 The function we are going to invoke is a payable function which accepts payment with the function call.
 Notice Line 12 in the solidity contract.
 This requires us to put a value of 1 in the box.

 8. Click the "Deposit" button.
-This confirms the contract is deployed to the EVM
+This confirms the contract is deployed to the EVM.

 ### Easy mode for simulating multiple accounts in Remix